 As Jon read the text message, he heard the words in his mother’s judgy voice.
 He could picture her eyes, the same shade of blue as his, but smaller and mean.
 Small and mean, pretty much described his mother as a person.

 It wasn’t a text he wanted to answer.

-Charles Lynskey, their father, had been a formidable man in his younger days.
-Handsome and successful, he’d been a well-known assistant district attorney in the small Massachusetts town where he and his sister had been born.
-When they were little, their father had worked long hours.
+Charles Lynskey was a prominent and accomplished defense attorney in the small Massachusetts town where Jon and Faith were born.
+He was a formidable man in his prime, handsome and successful.
+When Jon and Faith were young, their father’s demanding career required him to work long hours.
 Sometimes when he was home, he had to work too, not able to spend a lot of time with his family.

 But they had plenty of money.
-And in between cases, Charles had been content to catch up on everything he’d missed.
-He took his family out to restaurants to celebrate or to the movies.
-Sometimes he took all of them on short, weekend vacations.
+In between cases, Charles did his best to catch up on everything he’d missed.
+He took his family out to restaurants to celebrate birthdays and milestones or to the movies for fun nights.
+Sometimes he took all of them on weekend vacations.

 To Jon, those outings between cases were something to look forward to as a boy.
-He’d eagerly wait for each break, excited at the prospect of where they would go next, what they would do.
+He waited for each break, excited at the prospect of where they would go next, what they would do.

-Charles was able to work so many hours as a successful attorney because of cocaine addiction.
-His mother hadn’t approved.
-Nights of being sent to sleep on the couch when he was high turned into nights spent late at the office, apparently fucking secretaries, paralegals, and various interns.
+Charles was able to work so many hours as a successful attorney because of a cocaine addiction.
+His addiction was a source of fury for his wife, who was worried that someone else would find out.
+Whenever Charles was high on cocaine, his wife would send him to sleep on the couch, which eventually led to him spending more nights late at the office., fucking secretaries and interns.

-Jon usually ended up sitting alone and confused on the couch.
-He remembered his father taking a seat next to him once, defiant and frustrated.
-His father’s smiles then never reached his eyes.
+After one of those fights, Jon remembered sitting alone and confused on the couch.
+His father took a seat next to him, defiant and frustrated, his smile didn’t reach his eyes.

-“Never get married, Johnny,” his father would tell him meaningfully.
+“Never get married, Johnny,” his father said meaningfully.
 “Never fucking get married.”